 #10: University of Michigan

-University of Michigan is one of the best state universities in the country and has a top notch MFA program.
-If you're looking to attend a big school with a great creative writing major, this is a perfect choice.
+University of Michigan is one of the best state universities in the country and has a top-notch MFA program.
+This school’s undergrad creative writing sub-concentration requires students to submit applications for admittance to advanced creative writing courses.
+These applications give students crucial practice in both building a writing portfolio and articulating their interest in creative writing to an audience who will evaluate their work.
+If you're looking to attend a big school with a great creative writing major, this is a fantastic choice.

 #12: Colorado College